Phase transitions from linear to nonlinear information processing in neural networks: Results

 \subsection{Other tasks}

-To demonstrate the robustness of the transition discussed above, we evaluate the information processing capacity using alternative benchmark tasks.
-One such task is the widely used nonlinear autoregressive moving average (NARMA) task \cite{Rodan-11, Appeltant-11}, defined by
+To demonstrate the robustness of the transition discussed above, we evaluate the information processing capacity on three additional benchmark problems: \begin{enumerate} \item \textbf{Nonlinear autoregressive moving average (NARMA) task}.
+The target is generated by